urbanwildlifeinstitute/UWIN_tutorials/enhancing_maps/enhancing_maps.md

 ### Tutorial Aims:

 #### <a href="#occupancy"> 1.
 What is OpenStreetMap and why should we use these data?</a>
+Wildlife abundance and movement are strongly impacted by landscape heterogeneity, especially in cities which are among the world's most heterogeneous landscapes.
+Nonetheless, current global land cover maps, which are used as a basis for large-scale spatial ecological modeling, represent urban areas as a single, homogeneous, class.

+However, we can use community-based database, such as OpenStreetMap, to improve the quality and spatial resolution of urban land cover data.

 #### <a href="#formatting"> 2.
 Pulling and filtering data</a>